Eamonn Coleman: Inter-county

 Despite his success with Derry in 1993, he was removed as the manager in 1994 after a loss against Down, a game which was described by many as the greatest match of all time.
 GAA journalist John Haughey described the Derry Board's decision to sack Coleman as "both disgraceful and shortsighted".
-Many claim if he had been allowed to remain, Derry won have won at least one more All-Ireland in the mid-1990s.
+Many claim if he had been allowed to remain, Derry would have won at least one more All-Ireland in the mid-1990s.
 He was replaced by Mickey Moran, who had been his assistant.

 He managed the Longford team from August 1995 until May 1997 and thereafter Coleman drifted into club management in County Cavan.

 Alongside Adrian McGuckin, Coleman replaced former Dublin footballer Brian Mullins as Derry manager in 1999 and steered Derry to another National League title in 2000.
 In 2001 Derry reached the All-Ireland semi-final but were beaten by Galway.
 Coleman won Personality of the Year at the 2001 Ulster GAA Writer's Association Awards, having previously won the award in 1993.
 He stood down as Derry manager in 2002.

 In 2003 Coleman became manager of Cavan, but was forced to stand down in 2005, after becoming ill.
 In 2005 he led Cavan under 21s to the Ulster Under 21 Championship final, but they were defeated by Down.

 Despite going through chemotherapy at the time, Coleman came into the Derry dressing room before Derry's opening game of the 2006 Championship against reigning All-Ireland champions Tyrone.
 Joe Brolly said "He delivered a thundering oration and with all the Derry boys, the hairs were standing up on the back of the necks.
 It was a genuinely motivational speech and to think that just a year on, he's gone.
 It's very distressing."
 Derry went on to beat Tyrone comfortably.